Get a Free Quote

 The slope should be at least six inches over the first ten feet in all directions.

 Every fall and spring, check the eavestroughs and gutters for clogs caused by leaves or debris.
-Water will overflow during an intense rainfall and over-saturate the ground next to the foundation walls if there are blockages.
+Water will overflow during intense rainfall and over-saturate the ground next to the foundation walls if there are blockages.

 Fix the plumbing if there are leaks, causing dampness behind the walls.
 They could be cracked or blocked.
 Pipes are a part of the home you need to pay attention to during the winter months, when they can freeze up and burst.